 The other thing that was an interesting idea, and I think all the parents out there will appreciate it, is potentially doing it with kids toys where I don’t know how many of those rechargeable batteries I own, but I know it’s a bucketful.
 If there was a way to have those toys just kind of juice themselves up, even if it was a way to do swappable batteries through the distance charging, that might be an interesting thing.

 Again, it really depends where it’s gonna make the most impact on the bottom line.

-Yuval: And we see people thinking about it in two levels.
+Yuval: And we see people thinking about it on two levels.
 The first is, you mention, “Oh, I have this device that’s connected.
 I could disconnect it from the wall, or I have this where I need to replace batteries, and wouldn’t it be great if I don’t have to worry about my deadbolt running out of battery.
 And it would just be there.”
 And that’s great.
 I think that the next level is even more exciting.
-What could I do if I had more power, or more portability, than I have today.
+What could I do if I had more power, or more portability, than I have today?

 And to me, that’s where we’re really gonna get some amazing innovation.

 Michael: I think you’re right, and I think that once one thing catches on … So let’s say hypothetically … We use my example, and the one that hits first are cameras in the home.
 And you buy a set of these cameras from whoever, and it comes with a wireless transmitter to transmit the power to it.
 And you figure out how it works, and you get it all set up.